Signa Holding: Signa Innovations

 This business unit of Signa Holding is engaged in the identification of promising projects in the field of real estate digitalization.
 A n this context, a cooperation has already been entered into with the Vienna Economic Chamber.

 In September 2018, the Viennese start-up Storebox secured a seven-digit investment from Signa Innovations.
 The concept of the company is aimed at a close-knit warehouse network, which could become more important in times of increasing mail order business.

 This startup relies on methods of digital transformation to evaluate real estate objects.
 In December, an investment by Signa Innovations in the new company was announced.
 Again, a seven-digit amount should be invested.

 Miscellaneous

 On 13 May 2013 it was disclosed that Strabag boss Hans Peter Haselsteiner had - via his private family trust - taken a share in Signa Prime Selection AG.
 The prominent business figures who hold shares in Signa Prime include Roland Berger, Wendelin Wiedeking, Ernst Tanner, Harti Weirather and Torsten Toeller.

+In January 2024, the list of Benko's creditors also included numerous Volksbanks, Raiffeisenbanks, savings banks, Private banks and insurance companies.